 Digitally draw on LAYER 2.

-Print your design on thermal tattoo paper.
+Print your design on thermal tattoo transfer paper.

 Quick Procreate Tutorial for Creating a Stencil: